 There is a three-day waiting period before the license becomes valid and the couple can get married.
 The waiting period can be waived for legitimate reasons, ignorance of this law or the couple just can't wait to be married are not considered legitimate reasons.
 The determination for the acceptance or rejection of waiver requests are made by the County Clerk or a Circuit Court Judge.

-Once the license becomes effective you have 60 days to have the ceremony performed anywhere in Oregon.
+Once the license becomes effective the couple has 60 days to have a marriage ceremony performed anywhere in Oregon.

 The fee for a marriage license in Benton County is $52, this includes a designer marriage certificate, and is payable at the time of application via check, cash, money order or a recognized PIN debit or credit card.
 Certified copies can be pre-purchased at the time of application at a reduced fee of $4 per certified copy.
 Certified copies are often needed when proof of marriage is required and are issued after the completed marriage license is returned to our office following the marriage ceremony.

-*Public Notice: The Records & Licenses Office is now be able to accept Master Card and VISA Debit Cards, as well as, Master Card and Discover Credit Cards. "consumer convenience fees" are applicable with this payment option.
+The Records & Licenses Office accepts, cash, checks, money orders, Master Card and VISA Debit and Credit Cards, as well as, Discover Credit Cards "consumer convenience fees" are applicable to card payment options.

 The fee for scheduling a civil marriage ceremony in Benton County is $100.
-The County Clerk and Circuit Court Judges share this task on a weekly alternating basis.
-Two civil marriage ceremony time slots are available to be scheduled each Tuesday on a first come, first serve, scheduling basis.
+The County Clerk offers two civil marriage ceremony time slots every other Tuesday on a first come, first serve, scheduling basis.
 One Tuesday civil ceremony is performed at 4:15 p.m. and the other at 4:30 p.m.

 To determine if a civil ceremony time slot is available, or if you have any questions, call the Records & Licenses Office at 541-766-6831.
-Please, plan on paying the ceremony scheduling fee when you obtain your marriage license, if you are going to request a civil marriage ceremony.
+Please, plan on paying the ceremony scheduling fee when you obtain your marriage license if you are hoping to book a civil marriage ceremony.
 If you already have a valid Oregon marriage license, issued by any county in the State of Oregon, you must bring it into our office in order to schedule a civil ceremony.
 Courthouse marriage ceremonies must be scheduled no later than the preceding business day.